Club Martín Ledesma

 Club General Martín Ledesma, is a Paraguayan football club based in the city of Capiatá in the Central Department.
-The club was founded 22 September 1914 and plays in the Primera Division B, the third-tier of Paraguayan football.
+The club was founded 22 September 1914 and plays in Primera División B Metropolitana, one of the third-tier leagues of the Paraguayan football league system.
 Their home games are played at the Estadio Enrique Soler.

 History

 The club was founded on September 22, 1914 in the building of the Graduada Doble School under the supervision of the school director Mr. Enrique Soler.
 In the meeting, it was decided to create an institution to develop the practice of sports in the city of Capiatá and the name "General Martín Ledesma Football Club" was chosen for the institution in honor of the founder of the mentioned city, General Don Martín Ledesma de Balderrama.

 The first ever board in 1914 consisted of: